Ay1tsMe/minimalWebsite/tuxtower/content/blog/dotfiles.md

 	stow --verbose --target=$$HOME --delete */
 ```

-Now when you run `make` in the repo, it will stow all the packages you have created to the home directory.
+Now when you run `make` in the repo, it will `stow` all the packages you have created to the home directory.
 You can also run `make delete` to remove the symbolic links from the home directory.

 `stow` also requires the target location to not exist.
 So if you already have the same filename or folder in your home directory as one that is in your dotfiles git repo, then `stow` will not create a symbolic link.
-You need to backup and remove your previous dotfile to run `stow`.
+You need to backup and remove your previous dotfile for `stow` to proceed.